Plantopia Hanging Basket: Product Review

 Where to Buy

-The Plantopia basket can be purchased online on Amazon in two sizes.
-While we tested the 14 inch pot, only the 12 and 18 inch sizes are available online.
-Prices range from around $20 for the smaller size to $29 for the larger one.
+The Plantopia basket (now sold as Hang-a-Garden by Plantopia) can be purchased online on Amazon in three colors.
+While we tested the 14-inch pot, only the 12- inch size is now available.

 You can also find the Plantopia hanging basket in a few garden centers nation-wide; check the Plantopia website for details.